 Jim and his wife, Nan, were married in 2002 and reside in Tupelo.

-Matt is no stranger to severe weather.
-He became a trained storm spotter when he was only ten years old, and has tracked countless tornadoes from the field and studio.
+Matt is passionate about severe weather preparedness.
+He first completed spotter training when he was only ten years old, and has tracked countless tornadoes from the field and studio.
 Originally from the small Kansas town of Russell, Matt graduated from the University of Kansas with a Bachelor of Science degree in Atmospheric Science.
 He graduated at the top of his class, and was awarded departmental honors for his study of tornado outbreaks.
+Matt also has the distinction of being the youngest person ever to be awarded the prestigious CBM Seal from the American Meteorological Society.

-Matt also spent seven years forecasting severe thunderstorms in West Texas as Chief Meteorologist for KLBK-TV and Morning Meteorologist for KAMC-TV in Lubbock, Texas.
+Prior to joining WTVA, Matt spent seven years forecasting severe thunderstorms in West Texas as Chief Meteorologist for KLBK-TV, and before that as Morning Meteorologist for KAMC-TV in Lubbock, Texas.
 While attending the University of Kansas, Matt worked as an on-air meteorologist for KUJH-TV and KJHK-FM, and was an intern and assistant weather producer for KMBC-TV in Kansas City, Missouri.